Cathedral of St Mary and St Anne: History

 In 2017, a visitor centre was established underneath the sanctuary of the cathedral, with tours of the Cork Folklore Project's exhibition and work.

 Architecture

 Designed in early Neo-Gothic Revivalist style, the building combines sandstone with limestone dressings.
 The tower over the main door was added in 1869, designed by John Benson.

 The original altar was fashioned in wood by Italian craftsmen in Lisbon.
 In 1821, John Hogan carved twenty-seven statues in wood for the reredos behind the high altar.
 Hidden away in the 1960s and thought to be lost, these statues were rediscovered in the 1990s and placed in the blind clerestory of the nave.

 The nine bells of Benson's tower were cast in 1870 by John Murphy of Dublin, and were initially hung for change-ringing.
-The bells have since fallen into disrepair and described in some source as 'unringable'.
-They were restored in December 2022.
+The bells gradually fell into disrepair and by 1966 only one bell remained working.
+Sometime later this bell also stopped working, and were described in 2010 as 'unringable'.
+The bells were fully restored in December 2022.

 The modern interior of 1996 was designed by architect Richard Hurley & Associates, and is finished in white limestone.